How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

 If your landlord has broken any of these four rules, here's what to do:

-- Talk to your landlord, explain the problem and ask him to fix it.
+- Talk to your landlord, explain the problem and ask them to fix it.

 - Contact your local code enforcement officer.
-Ask him to inspect your home and to send a notice to the landlord, telling him to fix the problem.
+Ask them to inspect your home and to send a notice to the landlord, telling them to fix the problem.

 - If the problem can be fixed with a minor repair, follow the steps for "Repair and Deduct".